 This business plan provides a list of the main non-routine projects that we intend to undertake, but these are only one part of our overall activities.
-We also perform a wide range of routine activities which we refer to as 'business as usual' projects, and some of these activities are set out below.
+We also perform a wide range of routine activities which we refer to as 'business as usual' projects and some of these activities are set out below.

 In terms of monopolies, an ongoing part of our work is reviewing the regulated electricity and gas tariffs and water charges which affect consumers' bills.
 We also make sure any EU obligations regarding electricity, gas or water networks (infrastructure) are met.
 Our work to develop this infrastructure includes approving changes to network codes and extensions to the gas network.
 Our monitoring and cost reporting activities relating to regulated companies are also significant commitments.
 During 2015/2016 we introduced cost reporting rules, called Regulatory Instructions and Guidance (RIGs), for the electricity network company, NIE Networks (NIEN).
 We also continue to monitor the performance of NI Water and report on this through an annual cost and performance report.
-We also encourage regulated utilities, as part of our network price controls, to take steps to enhance their approach to asset management so that they compare favourably with their peers.
+As part of our network price controls, we also encourage regulated utilities to take steps to enhance their approach to asset management so that they compare favourably with their peers.
+We also engage with stakeholders to consider technological advances for future energy networks, including smart solutions that add economic value for consumers.

 An important part of our day-to-day work concerning energy markets relates to the wholesale electricity market.
 This includes the ongoing programme of work for the all-island single electricity market (SEM).
 This work relates to: monitoring the market and analysing trends and patterns, the rules and procedures for the market (the Trading and Settlement Code), reviewing generating unit agreements (GUAs), the capacity payment mechanism and generator licences.
 There is more information on this work on the website at www.allislandproject.org/.
-We also regulate the transmission system operator for NI (SONI) and the Single Electricity Market Operator (SEMO), and support the SEM Committee.
+We also regulate the transmission system operator for NI (SONI) the Single Electricity Market Operator (SEMO) and support the SEM Committee.